rrazvd/ag-ui-adk-react-chat/README.md

 # AG-UI ADK React Chat

-A simply AG-UI ADK React Chat.
+A simply AG-UI ADK React Chat to explore and understand the technology.

 ## 🚀 Get started